rafeca/dotfiles/Readme.md

 This is a semi-automated guide to configure my system.

-This repo contains some scripts to configure different settings of OSX, and also all the relevant dotfiles for the software that I use more frequently.
+This repo contains some scripts to configure different system settings, and also all the relevant dotfiles for the software that I use more frequently.

-This README file aims to be a step by step guide to transform a fresh OSX install into my regular development machine.

-## Basic software to install

-First thing to do is to install the most basic software that I use.
-All those apps are free and can be downloaded and easily installed:

-* Google Chrome
-* Google Chrome Canary
-* Sublime Text 3
-* iTerm2
-* Slate
-* Transmission
-* CyberDuck
-* VirtualBox
-* VideoLAN
-* LimeChat

 ## OSX configuration

-To configure OSX the way I love it, download this repo and run the following command:
+To configure the basic OS stuff, just run the following command and restart the computer afterwards:

     $ osx/configure.sh

-Restart your computer after running this command to be sure that all the changes take effect

-## Development stuff

 The following steps will install and configure the needed tools and apps for development.

-Install Command line tools for XCode:
+First install the XCode command line tools:

     $ xcode-select --install

-Install homebrew:
+Then install homebrew:

-    $ utils/homebrew
+    $ osx/apps/homebrew.sh

-Install and configure several apps/utilities:
+The last step is to install and configure several apps/utilities:

-    $ zsh/configure.sh
+    $ osx/apps/alfred.sh
-    $ git/configure.sh
+    $ osx/apps/chrome.sh
-    $ alfred/configure.sh
+    $ osx/apps/cyberduck.sh
-    $ iterm2/configure.sh
+    $ osx/apps/iterm2.sh
-    $ sublimetext3/configure.sh
+    $ osx/apps/limechat.sh
-    $ vim/configure.sh
+    $ osx/apps/quicklookplugins.sh
-    $ transmission/configure.sh
+    $ osx/apps/slate.sh
-    $ slate/configure.sh
+    $ osx/apps/sublimetext3.sh
-    $ nodejs/configure.sh
+    $ osx/apps/transmission.sh
-    $ ruby/configure.sh
+    $ osx/apps/vagrant.sh
-    $ python/configure.sh
+    $ osx/apps/videolan.sh

+## Manual OSX configuration

+There is some stuff in OSX that has to be configured manually:

-## Mission control
+### Mission control

 Create 2 spaces in Mission control

-## Synchronization with cloud services.
+### Synchronization with cloud services.

 * Go to `preferences -> iCloud` and sync Contacts, Calendars, Reminders, Notes, Safari and Documents & Data (do not syncronize mail).
 * Go to `preferences -> Internet Accounts` and add Google (only Calendar syncronization).

-## iPhone
+### iPhone

 Connect the iPhone and Open `Image Capture`.
 Then select the iPhone and change the select box to: "Connecting this device opens: No Application"

-## Additional software
+### Additional software

 Next, install the needed non-free apps (avoid Office as long as you can):